ManticoreGamesInc/platform-documentation/src/api/abilityphasesettings.md

 ### `isTargetDataUpdated`

 In this example, a shotgun is configured to have a deterministic sequence of spread patterns.
 Both the angle and the randomness of the shots can be controlled in a way where they follow a predictable pattern of shots that repeats for every 5 shots.
 Some properties of the ability targeting can only be changed at runtime if the ability's execute phase has the property 'Is Target Data Updated' disabled.
-Otherwise, any changes to the target data are overriden at the start of the execute phase.
+Otherwise, any changes to the target data are overridden at the start of the execute phase.
 The script expects to be placed under the shotgun's client context.

 ```lua
 local WEAPON = script:FindAncestorByType("Weapon")